avnerlavi/async-queue-worker/README.md

 # Setup

 The project contains a `docker-compose.yml` file which describes a default setup of the application.
-To set the application up according to the file, on a machine with Docker-Compose configured, run `docker compose up -d`.
+To set the application up according to the file, on a machine with Docker-Compose configured, run `docker-compose build`, followed by `docker-compose up -d`.

 The application becomes fully available after a few seconds as the database and queue take a while to become available- please be patient. :)